You have so many choices for free writing software

 If you are self-publishing author on Amazon Kindle Direct Publishing (KDP), Kindle Create is a must-have free software app for you to use.

-The program has improved considerably over the last couple of years.
+The program has improved a lot over the last couple of years.
 Initially, it was a little unstable and its basic function was to help you format a Kindle book.

 4. Kindle Previewer